cryptohack/cryptohack-blog/_posts/2021-01-22-logarithmic-time-factoring-magic-trick.md

 ![Image containing mostly unreadable math with a small RSA modulus factored by hand as example](/assets/images/mathemagictrick.png)

 The claim in the title is immediately very interesting: "Integer factorization in log[(N + 1)/2]/log[2]".
 We'll come back to the notation in a bit, but we can see at a glance that the author claims to solve factorization in logarithmic time (so in polynomial/linear time in the number of bits, commonly known as "efficient").
 Anyone with a passing knowledge on the topic of cryptography, and more in particular of RSA, will know that this is thought to be a hard problem.
-So either someone just made an enormous breakthrough, and we need to start changing a lot of the underlying infrastructure of most of our previously thought to be secure communication, or (and this is the far more likely option), there's something wrong with the proof.
+So either someone just made an enormous breakthrough, and we need to start changing a lot of the underlying infrastructure of most of our previously thought-to-be-secure communication, or (and this is the far more likely option), there's something wrong with the proof.

 ## A first look: line by line